Skip to main content

 How to purchase a domain

-To purchase a domain using Bolt, follow these steps: Screencapture of buying a domain in Bolt
+To purchase a domain using Bolt and attach it to your project, follow these steps: Screencapture of buying a domain in Bolt

 1. Click the gear icon in the top center of your screen, then click All project settings.